kaist-cp/helpdesk/README.md

         * issue #124 검토하겠습니다.

+#### Tips for productive discussion

+- If there are some points that you do not understand clearly during the discussion, ask as soon as possible.

+- Even if some points don't seem important to you, it is worth documenting it.

+- If you receive a feedback, address it or give a counterargument against it.
+Make sure that no feedback gets ignored.

 ### First things to do

 - Use the following devices (**IMPORTANT: no password should be written here.
 It's a public repository.**):